pymc-devs/pymc-examples/myst_nbs/case_studies/conditional-autoregressive-model.myst.md

 az.plot_posterior(infdata2, var_names=["alpha"]);
 ```

-## PyMC3 implementation using Matrix multiplication
+## PyMC implementation using Matrix multiplication

 There are almost always multiple ways to formulate a particular model.
 Some approaches work better than the others under different contexts (size of your dataset, properties of the sampler, etc).